-Mrs Jo Smith is the allocated Education Welfare Office for Dane Royd.
-Every half term she tracks the attendance data for all pupils, she specifically looks at children whose attendance is below 90%- this is called as persistence absence.
+Mr Mel Flower is the allocated Education Welfare Office for Dane Royd.
+Every half term he tracks the attendance data for all pupils, she specifically looks at children whose attendance is below 90%- this is called as persistence absence.

 Nursery: (half day)